nathjaco1016/comp423-course-notes/docs/tutorials/go-setup.md

 * You made and ran a Go program
 * You updated your github repository from the command line

-Now you can further develop your skills and create cool projects!
+Now you can further develop your skills and create cool projects! :smile: